Jamieoh/Digital_Health_OP_Waiting_List_Analysis/README.md

 # Digital Health: OP Waiting List Analysis
 An analysis of Outpatient waiting list datasets available at National Open Data Portal from data.gov.ie

-This was an assignment for the Case Studies in Data Analytics module as part of the MSc in Computer Science - Data Analytics, Kevan Derrane and I contributed to this assignment.
+This was an assignment completed for the Case Studies in Data Analytics module as part of our studies during the MSc in Computer Science - Data Analytics, Kevan Derrane and I contributed to this assignment.

-The assignment can be seen by opening OP-Waiting-List-Analysis.md
+The full analysis is contained in the OP-Waiting-List-Analysis.md file.

 ### Assignment details:
 The task for the student here is to develop an R or Python program to process OP Waiting List*